sakuyur575-lab/JCAdvance_AI/README.md

 * **2 (Player Space):** Relies on the gyroscope and accelerometer.
 For two-handed controllers

 (!)
 New setting: <br>
 * **3 (Planar Space):** Relies on the gyroscope and accelerometer.
 It mathematically projects movement onto a 2D plane, completely ignoring wrist-roll ("screwdriver" effect) at any grip angle.
-A limit has been added for extreme angles; otherwise, the direction of motion reverses. <br>
+A limit has been added for extreme angles; otherwise, the direction of motion reverses.
+Also a limit has been added for extreme angles; otherwise, the direction of motion reverses. <br>
 Designed specifically for the Joy-Con

 ⚠️ For modes 1 2 3: If your in-game crosshair moves diagonally when you swipe your hands horizontally (cross-talk), your accelerometer is miscalibrated.
 Calibrate the accelerometer correctly (see harware calibration).
 If you cannot perform a hardware calibration of the accelerometer, use software calibration (hotkey) or Local Space mode only. <br>